I did this last season and quite like the idea, so I’ll throw it up again for this time around.

 Bubble size: Points.
 More points = bigger bubble

 Bubble shade: Goal difference.
 Green = positive, red = negative.
 Lighter shade = further from 0

 A few short summary points that might help with interpreting this:

-Manchester City were good (high) and lucky (right).
-This translated into a lot of points (big bubble) and a high positive goal difference (light green).
+Spurs were good (high) and unlucky (left).
+This translated into a decent amount of points (solid sized bubble) and a positive goal difference (lightish green).